 Why Do I Need to Eat High-Fiber Foods?

 It’s true, most people associate high-fiber foods with digestion.
-But upping your daily fiber intake can help prevent a variety of healthy issues.
-In fact, in a recent meta-analysis by medical journal The Lancet, researchers found that eating a high fiber diet led to a lower risk of chronic illnesses, such as heart disease and diabetes.
+But upping your daily fiber intake can help prevent a variety of health issues.
+In fact, in a recent meta-analysis by medical journal The Lancet, researchers found that eating a high-fiber diet led to a lower risk of chronic illnesses, such as heart disease and diabetes.

-So, how do you get your daily fiber intake?
-Worry not, here’s a list of common foods packed with that life-saving dietary fiber:
+So, what are some high-fiber foods?
+Worry not, here’s a list of common fiber-rich foods packed with that life-saving dietary fiber:

 - Bananas, apples, oranges, and pears.